 - Be willing to ask the “hard” questions

 - Know how to “paint” a vivid picture or story

 - Learn how to ask for the sale

-Unfortunately, most sales managers are not positioned to succeed because they lack the full complement of coaching skills necessary to successfully manage their sales teams.
-I often hear “sales managers” claim to be qualified simply because they were in charge of a sales staff.
+Unfortunately, most marketing and sales managers are not positioned to succeed because they lack the full complement of coaching skills necessary to successfully manage their marketing teams.
+I often hear “sales managers” claim to be qualified simply because they were in charge of a marketing staff.
 Unfortunately, that doesn’t make them effective or valid.